A Sample Botanical Survey

 - A map showing the location of the site.

 - Plants!
 Provide both common and scientific names, the latter written properly in terms of capitalization and italics.
-Photo-document two new trees, two shrubs or woody vines, and two members of the plant families we are learning this week and last week (different families).
+Photo-document one new tree, one shrub, and two members of the 8 plant families we learned.

 - For at least 3 of the plants, include some interesting “fun facts” about their natural history such as human uses for the plant, animal interactions (host plant for certain moths, for example), conspicuous floral displays, etc.